Freakwill/pyrimidine/paper/paper.md

 # Algebra-inspired programming

-The innovative approach is termed "algebra-inspired Programming."
-It should not be confused with so-called algebraic programming [@kapitonova], but it draws inspiration from its underlying principles.
+`Pyrimidine`'s API design is built around an approach we term "algebra-inspired Programming."
+This approach should not be confused with so-called algebraic programming [@kapitonova], but it draws inspiration from its underlying principles.

 The advantages of the model are summarized as follows: